Zeyu-Li/Clockwork/README.md

 Joe broke the clock.
 Now it's your job as a robot mechanic to fix the **Clock of Causality**.
 Thanks to Joe, the "wibbly-wobbly, timey-wimey stuff" effect of the space-time continuum has caused your robot soul to be seperated from the motherboard, creating a daul version of yourself that is able to interact with things.
-The **Clock of Causality** upholds the space-time continuum and if you do not fix the clock soon, "everyone dies, the end" - Patrick.
+The **Clock of Causality** upholds the space-time continuum and if you do not fix the clock soon, "everyone dies, the end".

 TL;DR